companieshouse/logging-stack/README.md

 | [kibana](groups/kibana/README.md)               | Provisions Kibana                                                 | `bootstrap`  |
 | [prometheus](groups/prometheus/README.md)       | Provisions Prometheus                                             | -            |
 | [shared](groups/shared/README.md)               | Provisions infrastructure shared by the other groups              | -            |

+**Note:** In the table above `Dependencies` indicates that the group will fail to provision if the required group hasn’t been provisioned in advance.
+It should be noted that while the grafana group makes use of infrastructure provisioned in the prometheus group, it does not need it to be provisioned successfully